kweebsdotcom/kweebs.com/content/post/basic_git_commands_for_uploading.md

 ---
-title: "Basic_git_commands_for_uploading"
+title: "Basic git commands for uploading"
-date: 2020-08-11T13:47:35+01:00
+date: 2020-08-11T14:09:23+01:00
+cover: "img/Gitcheatsheet.png"
 draft: false
 ---

-After initial configuration of your github or gitlab credentials (see <href="https://education.github.com/git-cheat-sheet-education.pdf">here</href>), there are very few commands you need to worry about to upload your content to the server:
+After initial configuration of your github or gitlab credentials (see <a href="https://education.github.com/git-cheat-sheet-education.pdf">here</a>) you normally only use a couple of commands after that.
+These are mine:

+# Add changes to git.

 git add .

+# Commit changes.

-git commit -m "your messge for the log"
+git commit -m "your message for the log"

-and finally
+# and finally

+# Push source and build repos.

-git commit
+git push origin master